 2017 Big Brothers Big Sisters program becomes stand-alone VT non-profit.

-2018 Clinical services expand to include substance abuse treatment and outreach.
-Youth-led screen-printing business set to launch in April.
+2018 Clinical services expand to include substance misuse treatment and outreach.

 2019 Youth-led screen-printing business, DemoGraphix launched with high interest.

 2020 Work Today piloted as low-barrier, easy access jobs program to address unmet need for people with significant barriers to employment and extreme poverty in Brattleboro.

 2021 Brattleboro Community Justice Center merges with Youth Services’ Restorative Justice programs,

 2022 Youth Services celebrates 50 years of serving Windham County communities with innovative and relationship-based programs that are a catalyst for change.